Patriotic Society (Venezuela): Background

+The Patriotic Society was established in 1810 amidst Venezuela's growing aspirations for independence from Spanish colonial rule.
+Founded by figures Simon Bolivar and Francisco de Miranda, it was formed during a time of discontent with colonial governance.
+Inspired by Enlightenment principles and the revolutions across Spanish America, Bolivar and Miranda aimed to rally Venezuelans behind the cause of liberty.
+Serving as a place for political discussions and organizing revolutionary activities, the society played a crucial role in independence.
+Its establishment marked a milestone in Venezuela's pursuit of freedom.

 Influence and organization

 Founded as the Sociedad de Agricultura y Economía, the society quickly promoted separatism.
 It advocated for separatism and pressured the First National Congress into action.
 The organization quickly accrued high-profile (or soon to be high-profile) members, amassing approximately 600 members in Caracas alone at a point.